ninewise/dissertation/umgap/paper.md

 replicates each.
 The six data sets contain between 27 and 37 million read pairs simulated from both real, simulated, and shuffled genomes, with read length 100 and mean insert size 500 (standard deviation 25).
-All data sets contain 20% reads simulated from shuffled genomes that serve as a negative control and also contain reads simulated from genomes that were artificially diverged from a *Leptospira interrogans* reference genome to test the robustness of the tools against natural variation.
+The simulated genomes are artificially diverged from a *Leptospira interrogans* reference genome to test the robustness of the tools against natural variation.
+The shuffled genomes are derived actual genomes of which the sequences were thoroughly mixed, to serve as a negative control.

 In addition to evaluating the accuracy of taxonomic profiling tools at the phylum and genus levels, we also evaluated their accuracy at the species level (Table \ref{species-table}).
-Using the UMGAP `snaptaxon` tool and guided by the NCBI Taxonomy tree, predictions more specific than the taxonomic rank under evaluation were mapped to the taxonomic rank under evaluation.
+Using the UMGAP `snaptaxon` tool (\ref{chapter:components:snaptaxon}) and guided by the NCBI Taxonomy tree, predictions more specific than the taxonomic rank under evaluation were mapped to the taxonomic rank under evaluation.
 Predictions less specific than the taxonomic rank under evaluation were considered as no assignment to any taxon.
 Reads whose expected identification is less specific than the taxonomic rank under evaluation are ignored.
 True positives (TP) are non-shuffled reads assigned to the expected taxon.
 False positives (FP) are non-shuffled reads assigned to a taxon that differs from the expected taxon or shuffled reads assigned to a taxon.
 True negatives (TN) are shuffled reads not assigned to any taxon.
 False negatives (FN) are non-shuffled reads not assigned to any taxon.

 <div class="landscape">
  Tool                  Precision  Sensitivity  Specificity         NPV        MCC  Run time  Index size